 Bunting pennants are on trend right now and so is embroidery.
 And peace should always be trending.
-This DIY embroidered PEACE bunting made a cool welcoming gift for my niece who is studying at my alma mater in Toronto.
+This DIY embroidered PEACE bunting made a cool addition to my niece’s room which I fixed up for her while she studies at my alma mater in Toronto.

 This was only my second embroidery project so it’s suitable for beginners.
 It took me about two days to complete each letter, but this was done in between other projects, real work, and life in general.